terraform-google-modules/terraform-example-foundation/4-projects/README.md

 1. Copy terraform wrapper script `cp ../terraform-example-foundation/build/tf-wrapper.sh . ` to the root of your new repository (modify accordingly based on your current directory).
 1. Ensure wrapper script can be executed `chmod 755 ./tf-wrapper.sh`.
 1. Rename `common.auto.example.tfvars` to `common.auto.tfvars` and update the file with values from your environment and bootstrap.
+1. Rename `shared.auto.example.tfvars` to `shared.auto.tfvars` and update the file with values from your environment and bootstrap.
 1. Rename `development.auto.example.tfvars` to `development.auto.tfvars` and update the file with the `perimeter_name` that starts with `sp_d_shared_restricted`.
 1. Rename `non-production.auto.example.tfvars` to `non-production.auto.tfvars` and update the file with the `perimeter_name` that starts with `sp_n_shared_restricted`.
 1. Rename `production.auto.example.tfvars` to `production.auto.tfvars` and update the file with the `perimeter_name` that starts with `sp_p_shared_restricted`.